+You can buy up to $10,000 (face value) worth of EE bonds during any calendar year.
 Also, if you decide to cash in Series EE bonds within the first 5 years of ownership, you’ll lose the 3 most-recent months' interest payments.
 After 5 years, you won’t be penalized.

 Safe Investing Tip:

-EE Bonds purchased between May 1997 and April 30, 2005, are based on 5-year Treasury security yields and earn a variable market-based rate of return.
+EE Bonds purchased between May 1997 and April 30, 2005, are based on 5-year Treasury security yields and earn a variable, market-based rate of return.

-For more information, you can visit TreasuryDirect.gov (they have a savings bond price calculator available for you to use) or the U.S. Department of Treasury's Bureau of the Public Debt.
+In either case, visit TreasuryDirect.gov (they have a savings bond price calculator available for you to use) or the U.S. Department of Treasury's Bureau of the Public Debt.

 Safe Investing Tip: